-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 1,600,000 additional shares at the public offering price on the cover page of this prospectus supplement less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 2,578,900 additional shares at the public offering price on the cover page of this prospectus supplement less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments in the sale of the shares.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares as the number listed next to the underwriter's name in the preceding table bears to the total number of shares listed next to the names of all underwriters in the preceding table.
-If the underwriters' option is exercised in full, the total price to the public , the total underwriters' discounts and commissions would be would be \$ and the total proceeds to us would be \$ \$

-The underwriters propose to offer the shares initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
-After the initial public offering, the representatives may change the public offering price and concession and discount to broker/dealers.
+The underwriters propose to offer the shares initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$0.76 per share.
+After the initial public offering, the representatives may change the public offering price and selling concession.